Luftëtari FC

 Luftëtari Football Club (Klubi i Futbollit Luftëtari) was an Albanian football club based in Gjirokastër.
-The club was founded on 1926 as Shqiponja and has played at its home ground, the Gjirokastra Stadium, since 1973.
+The club was founded in 1930 as Shqiponja and has played at its home ground, the Gjirokastra Stadium, since 1973.
 They last competed in the Kategoria Superiore, the first tier of football in the country.

 History

 Early history

 The club was founded in 1930 under the name Shqiponja Gjirokastër.
 It underwent many subsequent name changes over the years: Gjirokastër (1949), Puna Gjirokastër (1951), Luftëtari Gjirokastër (1958), Shqiponja Gjirokastër (1992) and to its current name Luftëtari Gjirokastër in 2002.

 During the Communist Albania Luftetari was deemed to have a good football academy, which provided for several national team players, such as Theodhori Kalluci, Sefedin Braho, Lefter Millo, Arjan Xhumba, Arjan Bellaj, Altin Haxhi, and Gjergji Kalluci.

 Luftëtari finished as the league runner-up in the 1977–78 season, their highest achievement ever.

 Final years and collapse

 On 2 July 2015 Mustafa Hysi was appointed as the club's head coach Gentian Nora as general sport director of the 2015–16 Albanian Superliga season, with the aim of achieving promotion back to the Albanian Superliga.

 Luftëtari were promoted back to Albanian Superliga after a three-year absence as they defeated Apolonia Fier on the last matchday of the regular season in Group B of the Albanian First Division.
 They then faced Group A winners Korabi Peshkopi in the championship final at the Qemal Stafa Stadium on 19 May 2016, where they clinched their 8th First Division title as they won 11–10 in a penalty shootout that saw 24 penalties being taken following a goalless draw and extra time.
 Making a surprise performance in 2016–2017 season Luftetari finished in 4th Position after more than 20 years with Mladen Milinkovic as Head coach and Gentian Nora as General and Sport Director By finishing third in the Albanian Superliga 2017–18 season with Hasan Lika as Head coach and Gentian Nora as Sport Director, they will make its debut in the 2018-19 UEFA Europa League season.Gentian Nora, who served as General and Sport Director, and Hasan Lika, the coach who led Luftëtari to European competition for the first time in its history, both emigrated to the United States in 2019.
 After their departure, the club underwent several changes in management and coaching staff.
 In 2021, due to internal conflicts between stakeholders, the club decided not to participate in the Albanian championships anymore.

 A new club, AF Luftëtari, was later established in the same city by a group of fans.
 However, this new entity has no official connection with the historic KF Luftetari A new team was established and named AF Luftëtari which had to start at the third tier of Albanian football.